 library before compiling the code.

-This library contains functions for performing input and output tasks, such as displaying information on the console (for example std::cout
+This library contains functions to perform input and output tasks, such as displaying information in the console (for example std::cout

 and std::endl